troglobit/finit/README.md

 * Task/Run callbacks -- a one-shot commands, executed in sequence
 * Hooks -- hook into the boot at predefined points to extend finit
 * I/O -- listen to external events and control finit behavior/services
-* Inetd -- extend with internal inetd services
+* Inetd -- extend with internal inetd services, see `plugins/time.c`

 Extensions and functionality not purely related to what an `/sbin/init` needs to start a system are available as a set of plugins that either